SenseLogic/CODA/README.md

 *   Immediately **refactor components** and their **client code** when the their modularity or reusability needs to be fixed.

-*   When you see **design or implementation flaws**, correct them immediately, if you put them off, they will eventually build up, so always leave the code in a better state than you found it.
+*   When you see **design or implementation flaws**, correct them immediately.
+If you put them off, they will eventually build up, so always leave the code in a better state than you found it.

 *   Never write sloppy code when you are on a hurry, this will actually slow you down in the future.